Rhiannon-Udall/cbcflow/docs/source/command-line-update.rst

 Now, one may notice that this is an annoyingly large number of brackets.
 ``yaml`` files help with that, at the cost of having some extra syntax to learn.
-We'll leave that off, and simply say that the equivalent ``yaml``s to the above are:
+We'll leave that off, and simply say that the equivalents to the above in ``yaml`` format are:

 .. code-block::